// the machinist's manual · v0.1

 projects.toml

-default_profile = "cypress" # applied when a project omits `profiles` [blog] repos = ["git@github.com:you/blog.git"] # Multi-repo: sibling-clones in one VM.
+# Projects without `profiles` get the base VM only. # To opt every project into a profile: default_profile = "cypress" [blog] repos = ["git@github.com:you/blog.git"] # Multi-repo: sibling-clones in one VM.
 The first is the "primary" — # `machine ssh wallet` opens at its directory. [wallet] profiles = ["cypress"] repos = [ "git@github.com:you/safe-wallet-dev-env.git", "git@github.com:you/safe-wallet-monorepo.git", "git@github.com:you/safe-client-gateway.git", ] # Multiple profiles stack. [playground] profiles = ["cypress", "supabase-fly"] repos = ["git@github.com:you/playground.git"]

 Inside the VM, each repo lands at ~/code/<repo-basename>/.
 JavaScript deps install automatically on first clone — yarn, pnpm, or npm, picked from packageManager in package.json.
 For environment variables, drop a .env in the project and Node's dotenv (or your framework) reads it directly.
 For secrets you'd rather not put on disk, see §10.